-Welcome to The Headphone List, where you will find one of the most comprehensive resources for information on universal-fit earphones and custom in-ear monitors, with products ranging from entry-level through top of the line.
-The site currently consists of two lists with filtering capability to help narrow your search, one for (mostly) universal in-ear earphones by ljokerl and the other for (mostly) custom in-ear monitors by average_joe.
-If you are just getting started in your search for the perfect in-ear earphones, the concise Earphone Buyers Guide can help you decide which ones will suit you best.
+Welcome to The Headphone List, where you will find one of the most comprehensive resources on headphones and earphones, from entry-level through top of the line.
+The site is based on several review lists in table format, with filtering capability to help narrow down your options.
+If you are just getting started in your search, one of our concise Buyer’s Guides can help find the best set for you.
 Please use the comment sections on the articles to let us know if you have any questions!

 News & Articles

 Rock Jaw scores a value win with their very first official US release, the variable-tuning Alfa Genus.

 A head-to-head review of three popular sub-$100 earphones – the VSonic VSD3S, Ostry KC06 and Havi B3 Pro I

 The Tekfusion Twinwoofers are competent bass-heavy earphones that suffer from a spot of bass bloat but still offer up good midrange presence and a smooth, inoffensive top end.